USS Somers (1842): The "Somers Affair"

-A mast failed and damaged some off the ship's sail rigging on 27 November.
+A mast failed and damaged some of the ship's sail rigging on 27 November.
 The timing and circumstances were regarded as suspicious, and Cromwell, the largest man on the crew, was questioned about his alleged meetings with Spencer.
 Cromwell said: "It was not me, sir – it was Small."
 Small was questioned and admitted meeting with Spencer.
 Both Cromwell and Small joined Spencer in irons on the quarterdeck.

 On 28 November, wardroom steward Henry Waltham was flogged for having stolen brandy for Spencer, and, after the flogging, Captain Mackenzie informed the crew of a plot by Spencer to have them murdered.
 Waltham was flogged again on 29 November for suggesting theft of three bottles of wine to one of the apprentices.
 Sailmaker's mate Charles A. Wilson was detected attempting to obtain a weapon that afternoon, and Landsman McKinley and Apprentice Green missed muster when their watch was called at midnight.

 Four more men were put in irons on the morning of 30 November: Wilson, McKinley, Green, and Cromwell's friend, Alexander McKie.
 Captain Mackenzie then addressed a letter to his four wardroom officers (First Lieutenant Gansevoort, Passed Assistant Surgeon L.W.
-Leecock, Purser Heiskill, and Acting Master M.C.
+Leecock, Purser Heiskell, and Acting Master M.C.
 Perry) and three oldest midshipmen (Henry Rodgers, Egbert Thompson, and Charles W. Hayes), asking their opinion as to the best course of action.
 The seven convened in the wardroom to interview members of the crew.

 On 1 December, the officers reported that they had "come to a cool, decided, and unanimous opinion" that Spencer, Cromwell, and Small were "guilty of a full and determined intention to commit a mutiny," and they recommended that the three be put to death, despite Spencer's claim that the accused conspirators "had been pretending piracy".
 The plotters were hanged that day and buried at sea.
 Some noted that Captain Mackenzie could have waited to take action since the ship was only thirteen days from reaching home port.
 In response, Mackenzie noted the fatigue of his officers, the ship's small size, and the inadequacies of the confinement as reasons for moving forward with the executions.

 Somers reached St. Thomas on 5 December and returned to New York on 14 December.
 She remained there during a naval court of inquiry that investigated the alleged mutiny and subsequent executions.
 The court exonerated Mackenzie, as did a subsequent court-martial that was held at his request to avoid a trial in civil court.

-Nevertheless, the general populace remained skeptical.
+However, according to maritime historian Samuel Eliot Morison false accusations that Mackenzie was an incompetent martinet whose brutality brought on the mutiny continued to appear for years afterwards.
+Morison attributes the origin of the smear campaign to Whig politics, and a print vendetta by novelist James Fenimore Cooper, because Mackenzie and others had published articles criticizing Cooper's history of the Battle of Lake Erie.